Hank Peters

 Henry John Peters (September 16, 1924 – January 4, 2015) was an American professional baseball executive who held senior management positions for the Kansas City Athletics, Cleveland Indians and Baltimore Orioles of Major League Baseball between 1965 and 1991.
-During his dozen years as general manager of the Orioles (1976–87), Baltimore won two American League pennants (in 1979 and 1983) and the 1983 World Series championship.
+During his dozen years as general manager of the Orioles (1976–1987), Baltimore won two American League pennants (in 1979 and 1983) and the 1983 World Series championship.
 Peters was named The Sporting News Executive of the Year after both pennant-winning seasons.

-In addition, as president of the National Association of Professional Baseball Leagues (1972–75), Peters was the chief executive of minor league baseball and helped it survive one of the worst crises in its history.
+In addition, as president of the National Association of Professional Baseball Leagues (1972–1975), Peters was the chief executive of minor league baseball and helped it survive one of the worst crises in its history.

 The native of St. Louis, Missouri, spent more than 40 years in organized baseball.

+In 2001, Peters was inducted into the Baltimore Orioles Hall of Fame.

 Early life and education

 Peters graduated from Cleveland High School.
 After high school, he served for three years in the United States Army during World War II in the European Theater of Operations.